Foysol Choudhury: Awards and recognition

 In 2004, in recognition of his services to the community, Choudhury was appointed a Member of the Order of the British Empire (MBE) in the 2004 New Year Honours for his services to the community.
 He has also been involved in various charitable activities, including fundraising for disaster relief efforts in Bangladesh and supporting local charities in Scotland.
 He received the Open All Hours Award in 2023 from the Holyrood Political Awards.

 Personal life

 Choudhury is married to Mirza Tahmina Mahbub (Moni) from Moulvibazar, Bangladesh.
 They have two children, a son and daughter.

-He is involved in fundraising campaigns, raising over £250,000 for causes including Bangladesh Cyclone Appeal in Scotland, St Colombia's Hospice, Leukaemia and Cancer appeal, Sick Kids appeal, the British Heart Foundation and others.
+He is involved in fundraising campaigns, raising over £250,000 for causes including Bangladesh Cyclone Appeal in Scotland, St Columba's Hospice, Leukaemia and Cancer appeal, Sick Kids appeal, the British Heart Foundation and others.
 In addition to this he is also one of the organisers who built two shelters and 40 houses for the survivors of Cyclone Sidr Bangladesh in 2010.